Suicide bomber kills at least 16 at Russian train station

 The insurgency is rooted in two post-Soviet separatist wars in Chechnya, the second of which was launched by Putin as Prime Minister and succeeded in driving separatists from power.

-Markin said 16 people were killed in the attack, including two who died in hospital.
-A regional government official also put the toll at 16 and said that did not include the attacker.
+Investigative Committee spokesman Vladimir Markin said 16 people were killed in the attack, including two who died in hospital.
+A deputy in the regional government also put the toll at 16 and said that did not include the attacker.

 TIGHTER SECURITY

 Putin ordered law enforcement agencies to take all necessary precautions to ensure security, his spokesman said.
-Police said security would be tightened at stations and airports, with more officers on duty and stricter passenger checks.
+A federal police spokesman said measures would be tightened at stations and airports, with more officers on duty and stricter security checks.

-The U.S. State Department issued a statement saying that the United States "condemns in the strongest terms today's terrorist attack in Volgograd."

-"We send our sincere condolences to the families of the victims and stand in solidarity with the Russian people against terrorism of any kind," it said.

-U.N.
-Secretary-General Ban Ki-moon and the U.N.
-Security Council both condemned the attack on Sunday and called for the perpetrators to be brought to justice.

-The attack, just over two months after a female suicide bomber killed six people on a bus in the same city, raised questions about the effectiveness of security measures which the Kremlin routinely orders increased after bombings.
+But the attack, just over two months after a female suicide bomber killed six people on a bus in the same city, raised questions about the effectiveness of security measures which the Kremlin routinely orders to be increased after bombings.

 It could add to concerns about the government's ability to safeguard the Sochi Olympics, which open on February 7.
 Putin has staked much of his prestige on staging safe and successful Games, a chance to show how far Russia has come since the Soviet Union collapsed in 1991.

-Volgograd, which as Stalingrad was scene of a decisive World War Two battle - much of the fighting centred on the railway station - is a city of around 1 million and a transport hub in southern Russia, about 430 miles (690 km) northeast of Sochi.
+Volgograd, which as Stalingrad was scene of a decisive World War Two battle, much of the fighting centred on the railway station, is a city of around 1 million people and a transport hub in southern Russia, about 430 miles (690 km) northeast of Sochi.

-Putin visited in February to mark the 70th anniversary of the battle, which has made the city a symbol of strength in the face of adversity.

 It lies north of the North Caucasus, a string of mostly Muslim provinces that includes Chechnya and is beset by near-daily violence linked to the insurgency.
-Militants claim the area as a separate Islamic "emirate".
+Militants claim the area as a separate islamic state.

 CAR BOMB